 The Human Rights Council (HRC) is an important part of the UN system which is responsible for the strengthening, promotion, and protection of human rights around the world.
 This Factsheet provides you an overview of the essentials: what is the HRC, why is it important, and how you can engage with it.

-Read our Factsheet on the HRC
+Download our Factsheet on the HRC in English, French and Spanish.

 UN LANGUAGE TOOL